ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

 -

-Anthropometric Measurements: Measuring various body dimensions like circumference of the waist, hips, chest, and limbs to assess body proportions.
+Anthropometric Measurements: Measuring various body dimensions like the circumference of the waist, hips, chest, and limbs to assess body proportions.

 -